Biden would be a fool not to break up huge food conglomerates

 Together, they claimed 46 percent of the state’s delegates, nearly three times the haul of the eventual Democratic nominee and now president-elect.
 Joe Biden took gentler approach to corporate power in farming, in line with the wisdom of his top rural advisor, Obama-era US Department of Agriculture chief and now dairy-industry executive Tom Vilsack.
 The former Iowa governor argued that the bust-’em-up approach isn’t a “winning message” in rural areas, because of the “substantial number of people hired and employed by those businesses here in Iowa,” as he told a political podcast nearly a year before caucus.

-As Biden forms his cabinet and prepares to govern, a new paper makes a strong case that he should reconsider that advice.
-The authors, led by University of Missouri rural sociologist Mary Hendrickson and Michigan State University professor Phil Howard and funded by the advocacy group Family Farm Action, detail how virtually every aspect of our food system—from retail to distribution to meatpacking down to seeds and pesticides—has fallen under control of an ever-smaller number of ever-larger companies.
+As Biden forms his cabinet and prepares to govern, a new paper, commissioned by the Family Farm Action Alliance, makes a strong case that Big Ag consolidation actually harms working-class and farmer livelihoods in rural areas.
+The authors, University of Missouri rural sociologist Mary Hendrickson, Michigan State University professor Phil Howard, Family Farm Action Alliance’s Emily Miller, and Sam Houston State University’s Douglas Constance, detail how virtually every aspect of our food system—from retail to distribution to meatpacking down to seeds and pesticides—has fallen under control of an ever-smaller number of ever-larger companies, with benefits that accrue mainly to their shareholders.

 For consumers, this hyper-consolidation means that the array of choices we see at the supermarket is largely an illusion, the paper shows.
 Despite all the creative and varied bottle and box labels on display, four companies—led by Gallo and Constellation—are behind nearly half of the wine sold in the United States.
 Beer is even more concentrated—four conglomerates own almost 80 percent of the market, including many “craft” brands.
 Three companies—General Mills, Kellogg, and Post—peddle 83 percent of the cereal in the breakfast aisle.
 Bagged salad greens?
 Chiquita and Dole make up more than a quarter of that market.